WallarooLabs/wally/README.md

 ## About this Repository

-Wallaroo currently exists as a monorepo.
+Wallaroo currently exists as a mono-repo.
 All the source that makes Wallaroo go is in this repo.
 Let's take a quick walk through what you'll find in each top-level directory:

 - atkin